 Growing Green Jobs

-Waste disposal in New York City currently places a disproportionate burden on lower-income communities.
-For example, 25% of waste is processed at 15 transfer stations within a mile radius in the South Bronx, exposing communities to increased truck traffic and air pollution, and lowering property values.
-Through increasing resource recovery, New York City can reduce this impact and increase green job growth.
+Waste disposal in urban areas currently places a disproportionate burden on lower-income communities.
+For example, in New York City 25% of waste is processed at 15 transfer stations within a mile radius in the South Bronx, exposing communities to increased truck traffic and air pollution, and lowering property values.
+Through increasing resource recovery, we can reduce this impact and increase green job growth.

 Influencing Material Recyclability and Recovery Systems Globally

-New York City’s size, prominence, diversity, and commitment to sustainability provide a unique opportunity to identify and promote effective waste diversion technologies and programs that can be transferred to major markets throughout the world.
+The size, prominence, diversity, and growing commitment to sustainability of cities provide a unique opportunity to identify and promote effective waste diversion technologies and programs that can be transferred to major markets throughout the world.